The Decaying Missing-at-Random Framework: Model Doubly Robust Causal Inference with Partially Labeled Data

-We generate 100 treatment, labeling, and outcome vectors $(T_i,R_i,Y_i)_{i=1}^N$ based on each covariate matrix.
-Hence, we have 14 scenarios with $14*100=1400$ pseudo-random datasets in total.
-The covariate matrices' sizes among Scenarios 1, 2, 3, 6, 8, and 14 are $(N,d)=(1000,201)$; the sizes among other scenarios are $(N,d)=(2000,201)$.

-We consider the estimators $\muhat_{\mbox{ MCAR}}$, $\muhat_{\mbox{ SS-Lasso}}$, and $\muhat_{\mbox{ BRSS}}$; see their definitions in Section \ref{subsec:sim_DMAR}.
-We report the bias, the RMSE, the average length, and the average coverage of the $95\%$ confidence intervals among the 14 scenarios in Table \ref{table:pseudo}.

-We can see that, except for Scenario 3, the MCAR estimator performs relatively bad -- it has large biases, and the confidence interval based on such an estimator provides coverages below the desired $95\%$.
-The SS-Lasso and BRSS estimators both perform well in Scenarios 2, 3, 4, 6, 8, and 14.
-They provide similar biases and similar RMSEs, and the coverages are close to $95\%$.
-However, in Scenarios 5, 7, 9, 12, 13, 15, and 16, BRSS outperforms SS-Lasso in that it provides smaller biases and RMSEs, with coverages closer to $95\%$.
-In addition, BRSS also has a smaller RMSE than SS-Lasso in Scenario 1 and with a coverage closer to $95\%$, but their biases are close to each other.
-Overall, we can see that MCAR has a poor performance since the labeling PS function is not a constant.
-Besides, since the OR model is misspecified, the BRSS estimator has a more stable performance than SS-Lasso.
+Except for Scenario 3, the MCAR estimator exhibits poor performance with large biases and inadequate coverage.
+In Scenarios 2, 3, 4, 6, 8, and 14, both the SS-Lasso and BRSS estimators perform well, showing similar biases, RMSEs, and coverages close to 95\%.
+However, in Scenarios 5, 7, 9, 12, 13, 15, and 16, BRSS outperforms SS-Lasso with smaller biases, RMSEs, and improved coverages.
+Additionally, in Scenario 1, BRSS achieves a smaller RMSE and a coverage closer to 95\%, while its bias remains comparable to SS-Lasso.
+Overall, the MCAR estimator's poor performance is attributed to the mischaracterization of the labeling PS function, while the BRSS estimator exhibits greater stability compared to SS-Lasso due to the misspecified OR model.